stevenferrer/solr-go/README.md

 # Helios

 Solr client in Go

 ## TODO:
-- [ ] Schema API
+- [x] Schema API
   - [x] Modifying schema
-  - [ ] Retrieving schema information
+  - [x] Retrieving schema information
+  - [ ] Examples

 ## Contributing

-This is a work in-progres, any contributions and feature requests are welcome!
+This is a work in-progres, any contributions are very welcome!